Ganjapa

 It is played with circular shaped Pattachitra painted cards.
-Originated in the 16th century, Ganjapa is a recreational game for male members of the Odia society, primarily villagers, kings and their courtmen.
-Ganjapa is played as "Charirangi" (cards of 4 colors), "Atharangi" (cards of 8 colors), "Dasarangi" (cards of 10 colors), "Bararangi" (cards of 12 colors), "Chaudarangi" (cards of 14 colors) and "Sohalarangi" (cards of 16 colors).
+Originated in the 16th century, Ganjaku is a recreational game for male members of the Odia society, primarily villagers, kings and their courtmen.
+Ganjapa is played as "Chārirångi" (cards of 4 colors), "Āṭhårångi" (cards of 8 colors), "Dåsårångi" (cards of 10 colors), "Bārårångi" (cards of 12 colors), "Chåudårångi" (cards of 14 colors) and "Sohåḷårångi" (cards of 16 colors).
 The variation of this game influenced by Persian card game Ganjifeh is known as "Mughal Ganjifa".
 The game is popular in Puri and Ganjam district of Odisha.
 As a result of the relative isolation of Odisha in the past, Ganjapa developed very differently from the Ganjifa found in the rest of India.
 Odisha has by far the largest community of Ganjifa players and manufacturers.

 Etymology

 The Odia word Ganjapa is believed to be related to "Ganjifa" (originated from Persian word Ganjifeh) that was popular by the Mughal emperors.